cdcArmstrong/ebola_calc/README.md

 # ebola_calc
 A simple Android app to estimate the exposure window in an ebola case.

-This is currently in testing phase
+This project is still in development.
+If you happen upon it, please do not apply it at this pointl.